 Two letters of recommendation are required with the application.
-One must be from a professor who can speak to your academic ability to matriculate successfully through a graduate professional program.
-The other must be from a licensed physical therapist who can speak to your professional demeanor, ability to function in a complex environment, communicate effectively, and collaborate with others.
+One must be from a professor who can speak to the applicant's academic ability to matriculate successfully through a graduate professional program.
+The other must be from a licensed physical therapist who can speak to the applicant's professional demeanor, ability to function in a complex environment, communicate effectively, and collaborate with others.

-Recommendations are not accepted from family, friends, politicians or clergy.
+Recommendations are not accepted from family, friends, politicians, or clergy.